symfony/symfony-docs/components/browser_kit.rst

 The :method:`Symfony\\Component\\BrowserKit\\AbstractBrowser::click` and
 :method:`Symfony\\Component\\BrowserKit\\AbstractBrowser::clickLink` methods
 can take an optional ``serverParameters`` argument.
-This parameter allows to send additional information like headers when clicking on a link::
+This parameter allows you to send additional information like headers when clicking on a link::

     use Acme\Client;